 Finally, the freemium offer makes a soft ask for people to use the software at no charge.

 They also use more urgency than the majority of the other CTAs on this list, with “now” mentioned twice and other words like “quickly” to encourage action.

-Note that while pressure can work well for some products, be conscious of your brand.
+Note that while pressure can work well for some products, be conscious of the marketing story for your brand.

 For example, if you offer fertility services, pressuring someone to schedule an appointment will project an insensitive brand image.

 However, this works for ClickFunnels because most entrepreneurs consider themselves action-takers.